ErinFlyingSkyRocket/custom-ansible-harden/README.md

 ## Summary of Modified Commented Out Code

-Disabled UFW: UFW was disabled to avoid inadvertently blocking access to the server instance, ensuring the CTF environment remains accessible.
+**Disabled UFW**: UFW was disabled to avoid inadvertently blocking access to the server instance, ensuring the CTF environment remains accessible.

 **Switched to Chrony**: We disabled timesyncd in favor of Chrony for time synchronization, which offers better stability and flexibility.